| Title: | Discovery of Motifs in Spatial-Time Series |

 ka |

-isaxcode: Motif sequences in character format
+Motif sequence in character format.

-vectst: Coordinate of the start positions of the motif in the original dataset
+the start positions in the original dataset.

-STSADatasetAdjust(D, tb, sb)
+STSADatasetAdjust(D, tb, sb)STSADatasetAdjust(D, tb, sb)

 D |

-Dataset containing numeric values |
+Dataset containing numeric values. |

 tb |

-Temporal block size |
+Temporal block size (number of rows per block). |

 sb |

-Spatial block size |
+Spatial block size (number of columns per block). |

-#Adjust a block D <- STSADatasetAdjust(STMotif::example_dataset, 20, 12)
+D <- STSADatasetAdjust(STMotif::example_dataset, 20, 12)D <- STSADatasetAdjust(STMotif::example_dataset, 20, 12)